Regularized Estimation of Sparse Spectral Precision Matrices: Optimization algorithms

-At the core of our algorithm lies a well-known field isomorphism between the set of complex scalars $\mathbb{C}$ and a set of $2 \times 2$ \textit{orthogonal} real matrices.
-We show that this can be extended from $\mathbb{C}$ to a ring isomporphism on complex-valued matrices $\mathbb{C}^{m \times n}$.
-At a high-level, this means that sum, product and inverse of $p \times p$ complex matrices have direct parallel to the same operations in the space of $2p \times 2p$ real-valued matrices.
-The upshot is that some generic complex-variable optimization problems arising in frequency-domain time series can be reduced to well-understood optimization problems over real variables arising in high-dimensional statistics.
+At the core of our algorithm lies a well-known \textit{field isomorphism} between the set of complex scalars $\mathbb{C}$ and a set of $2 \times 2$ \textit{orthogonal} real matrices.
+This field isomorphism can be extended from $\mathbb{C}$ to a \textit{ring isomporphism} on complex-valued matrices $\mathbb{C}^{m \times n}$.
+At a high-level, sum, product and inverse and many other operations of $m \times n$ complex matrices have direct parallel to the same operations in the space of $2m \times 2n$ real-valued matrices.
+The upshot is that generic complex-variable optimization problems arising in frequency-domain time series can be reduced to well-understood optimization problems over real variables, for which fast pathwise CD algorithm exists.

-First, we illustrate this isomorphism in Figure \ref{fig:rotation-of-i} for a single complex number, $\i$.
-The relationships $\i \times 1 = \i$ and $\i \times \i = -1$ imply that the operation ``\textit{multiplication by } $\i$'' can be viewed as a $90^\circ$ rotation that maps the unit vector $(1,0)$ on the complex plane to $(0,1)$, and maps the unit vector $(0,1)$ to $(-1,0)$.
-This linear map corresponds to the $2 \times 2$ \textit{orthogonal} matrix
+As shown in Figure \ref{fig:advantage_of_phi}(c), the identities $\i \times 1 = \i$ and $\i \times \i = -1$ imply that \textit{multiplication by} $\i$ can be viewed as an orthogonal rotation in $\RR^2$ that maps the unit vector $(1,0)$ to $(0,1)$, and maps the unit vector $(0,1)$ to $(-1,0)$.
+The two linear maps \textit{identity operation} and \textit{orthogonal rotation} correspond to the $2 \times 2$ orthogonal matrices